md-zaman/docker-learning/Mosh/Readme.md.txt

 1. When we start our appliaction using docker-compose, it will automatically create a network and add our containers on that network so these containers can talk to each other.
-    You can see this network while the building the docker-compose up
+    You can see this network while building the docker-compose up

 2. docker network ls
     - lists all the network in this machine